Amanoo/Smart-Egg-Cooker/README.md

 * T_CLK/SCK 18

 Other peripherals:
-* Buzzer on pin 0
+* Buzzer on pins 16 and 17
 * ![heat element switching](heatelementcircuit.png)

 ## Licence